1963 English cricket season: West Indies tour

 There was a memorable series between England and West Indies.
 The tourists won 3–1 with one match drawn.
-The Lord's Test had one of the most exciting finishes ever and all four results were possible with two balls to be bowled: it ended as a draw with England five runs behind and their last pair batting.
+The Lord's Test had one of their most anticipated finishes ever and all four results were possible with two balls to be bowled: it ended as a draw with England five runs behind and their last pair batting.
 Colin Cowdrey had gone in as number 11 with a broken arm, but did not have to face a ball.

 As a result of the great success of this series, England's future home Test programme was revised so that West Indies could return in 1966, much earlier than originally planned.
 This was done by introducing "twin tours", in which two countries would each play three Tests against England in the course of a season.